seraph776/seraph776/README.md

 - ➡️ Checkout my [portfolio](https://github.com/seraph776/CodeCrypt776).

 <!--

-I am a Code-Blooded Python Engineer and Web Developer.
-I specialize in web scraping, social media mining, and data visualization using Python programming.
  I have a strong working knowledge of algorithms, data structures, object-oriented programming and cybersecurity concepts.
 I am an experienced problem-solver capable of working independently or in a team environment.<br>